 - Filing a document costs $20 while finding a misfiled one can cost $120 and replacing a lost document can cost up to $250.

 - Over 10% of filing is for naught as 7.5% get lost and 3% are misfiled

 - While professionals may spend 5 to 15% of their time reading documents, they spend 50% of the time looking for them.

 The way around this is to have a document management system that has documents captured electronically in a properly networked office.
-Newly created documents can be scanned and put online so that any authorized person can access them.
-If the electronic file management system is set up correctly, properly filing new documents should be easy.
+Newly created documents can be scanned.
+They can then be put online so that any authorized person can access them.
+If the electronic file management system is set up correctly, properly filing (and finding) new documents should be easy.

 The dilemma in many companies is that they already have files filled with reams of hardcover files.
 When doing new business with an old customer that has paper files already created for them, the temptation is to make a paper copy of new documents to put in the file.
 The way around this is to scan old files so that all of the company’s records will be in one place online.
-Converting paper files can be a big job at a well-established company, but employing a document scanning service to help with the process can help a company get up to speed quickly.
+Document scanning services can assist in converting paper files at established companies, speeding up the process of going paperless.

 A second impediment to a paperless office is employee mindset, as clients often feel more comfortable with a paper copy of the document in their hand.
 As workers become more aware that documents are always available online in scanned form, they will become less likely to do unnecessary printing.
 Employers who want to promote a more paperless approach can change attitudes by having user-friendly electronic filing system and by encouraging employees to only print what they need.

 This acknowledges that there is a time when having a paper copy is often necessary, while stressing that if someone needs information on pages 7-10, they need not print the entire document.
 In most companies, the reality is that a paperless office is one that uses a minimum amount of paper, while not totally eliminating it.

 The Document Group Can Help You To Go Paperless Too